fuseio/fuse-network/nethermind/OE_Migration.md

 With your data backed up, the next step is to install the Nethermind client.

-1. **Extract the downloaded file** it's advised to sync the database from scratch and not to use the backup from OpenEthereum node.
+1. **Extract the downloaded file**; it's advised to sync the database from scratch and not to use the backup from OpenEthereum node.
-2. **Download & install Nethermind** Please refer to [quickstart.sh guide](https://github.com/fuseio/fuse-network/tree/master/nethermind)
+2. **Download & install Nethermind**.
+Please refer to the [quickstart.sh guide](https://github.com/fuseio/fuse-network/tree/master/nethermind).
 3. **Monitor** the command line while running the quickstart.sh script file and verify that the public address matches the node address.

-- `Private key is present in directory.
+- `Private key is present in the directory.
 Your public address 0x0..........`
 - `Skipping creating new private key...`

 #### Step 5: Verifying the Migration

 Once Nethermind is up and running, perform checks to ensure everything is working as expected.

-1. **Check keystore folder** The keystore structure is different brtween OE client and Nethermind client.
+1. **Check keystore folder**.
+The keystore structure is different between OE client and Nethermind client.
 The quickstart.sh script will handle the keystore migration from the old structure to the new one supported by Nethermind.

    - Under keystore folder the UTC file should follow this structure:
      - `UTC--{yyyy-MM-dd}T{HH-mm-ss.ffffff}000Z--{address}`